-- A. Selected employees will be informed of and normally expected to complete the requirements for foreign assignments within one hundred and twenty (120) calendar days following selection notification. - B. Employees will be reimbursed for any legally reimbursable expenses reasonably incurred as a result of their departure for the preclearance port with less than 60 days notice.
-They will also be placed on TDY at the pre-clearance location and the agency will reimburse him or her travel expenses to travel between the per-clearance port and previous port every two weeks. - C. Selected employees will be provided a reasonable amount of administrative leave or excused absence without charge to leave in order to make relocation arrangements.
+- A. Selected employees will be informed of and normally expected to complete the requirements for foreign assignments within one hundred and twenty (120) calendar days following selection notification. - B. Official reporting dates will be provided to selected employees as far in advance as practicable, but not less than sixty (60) calendar days in advance of the of the effective date.
+Employees will be reimbursed for any legally reimbursable expenses reasonably incurred as a result of their departure for the preclearance port with less than 60 days notice.
+They will also be placed on TDY at the pre-clearance location and the agency will reimburse him or her travel expenses to travel between the per-clearance port and previous port every two weeks.6/11/2012 - C. Selected employees will be provided a reasonable amount at least forty (40) hours of administrative leave or excused absence without charge to leave in order to make relocation arrangements.
 Neither the employee nor union may grieve a violation of this obligation if the employee is given at least 40 hours of time or leave.